fred6/eucele/index.md

 Euclid doesn't really prove that the two circles must intersect, he basically assumes it.
 You need to add additional postulates to cover this.

+### Proposition 2
+Given a line segment and a point, we can construct a line segment of equal length to the original segment at the point.

+<div id="Rprop2" class="raph_container"></div>